Kartheesan-design/sha256/README.md

 A full digital implementation of a **SHA-256 cryptographic core** carried through synthesis and physical design on the academic **ASAP7 7nm FinFET predictive PDK**, using **Cadence Genus** (synthesis) and **Cadence Innovus** (place & route).
 The flow reproduces the RTL-to-GDSII methodology taught in the Centre for Hardware Security (CHEST) Genus/Innovus tutorial series, applied end-to-end to the SHA-256 engine with pipelining and register retiming to close timing at a 1.66 GHz target.

-> **Attribution:** The Tcl flow scripts, floorplanning approach, and retiming methodology follow the Centre for Hardware Security's public Genus & Innovus tutorials.
+> **Attribution:** The Tcl flow scripts, floorplanning approach, and retiming methodology follow the Centre for Hardware Security's public Genus & Innovus tutorials ([Physical Design Tutorial with Cadence Innovus](https://youtu.be/a79mtLfVx_E)).
 This repository documents a from-scratch re-execution of that flow on the SHA-256 module, with results specific to this run.

 ---